-Is it wise to run with a cold runner’s high more than a mid-run cramp, stitch, or other sudden ache.
+Sharp pain in the arch of the foot - it may feel like the arch is drawing upward runner’s high more than a mid-run cramp, stitch, or other sudden ache.
 Though this can happen on any outing, it tends to be more common on race day, especially if you cling stubbornly to your race plan regardless of your training, the weather, the terrain, or your body’s current state, says Mary-Katherine Fleming, a Denver-based running coach.
 If one of those pains strikes, pull off to the side of the course and try one of these easy fixes.
 (Attempting to push on through a problem could lead to injury - so don’t do it!)
 If the issue persists or worsens, stop running and head to a medical tent.

 What everyone's reading

-Cortisol and exercise: What you need to know: Best Garmin deals hip misalignment Is it wise to run with a cold anterior pelvic tilt, which puts pressure on the back and shoulders.
+How running can help to reduce anxiety: This kind of pain is linked to hip misalignment Here’s how stress affects your running performance Surprising symptoms of stress in runners, which puts pressure on the back and shoulders.
 Other people may run with shoulders shrugged and head forward, putting strain on upper back muscles.

 The fix: Try big backward shoulder rolls while running.
 If the pain doesn’t subside, get off the course and lace your fingers together with your palms facing each other behind your back.
 Straighten up as tall as possible, then bend backward gently at the hips until you feel a stretch in your upper back.